shrinehub-keeper/asdo/README.md

 # OpenDoas: a portable version of OpenBSD's `doas` command

+scroll down to the bottom for `asdo` specific info.

 [`doas`](https://en.wikipedia.org/wiki/Doas) is a minimal replacement for the venerable `sudo`.
 It was initially [written by Ted Unangst](http://www.tedunangst.com/flak/post/doas) of the OpenBSD project to provide 95% of the features of `sudo` with a